Children and young people are advised not to drink alcohol before the age of 18.

 - Do not shout at your child, because it will make them defensive and could make the situation worse.
 Stay calm and firm.

 - Talk to your child about how alcohol affects judgement.
-Drinking too much could lead them to doing something they later regret, such as having unprotected sex, getting into fights or drink driving.
+Drinking too much could lead them to do something they later regret, such as having unprotected sex, getting into fights or drink driving.

-- Warn your child about the dangers of drink spiking and how to avoid it.
+- Warn your child about the dangers of drink spiking, such as rape and sexual assault, and how to avoid it.

 - If your child wants to drink alcohol, advise them to eat something first, not drink too much and have a soft drink between alcoholic drinks.